GestaltCogTeam/Ship_Classification_Moored/readme.md

 # A Hierarchical Spatial-Temporal Embedding Method Based on Enhanced Trajectory Features for Ship Type Classification

-Dataset and source code of "[A Hierarchical Spatial-Temporal Embedding Method Based on Enhanced Trajectory Features for Ship Type Classification] (https://www.mdpi.com/1424-8220/22/3/711)".
-Sensors 2022, 22(3), 711.
+Dataset and source code of "[A Hierarchical Spatial-Temporal Embedding Method Based on Enhanced Trajectory Features for Ship Type Classification](https://www.mdpi.com/1424-8220/22/3/711)".
+(Sensors 2022, 22(3), 711).

 ## Reqriments
 - python 3.6